Response to “101 reasons why Linux is better than Windows” – Part 3

 22) Linux costs less, cause not only the OS is free but the applications are also free.
 Plus since Linux doesn’t have a virus problem, you also save on the recurring cost of Anti-Virus software.
 Note: You may still have to pay for support/training but the over all running cost is low.

-Not all applications are going to be free for Linux (e.g. cPanel – a very popular web hosting control panel software used by thousands of people everyday)
+Not all applications are going to be free for Linux (e.g. cPanel – a very popular web hosting control panel software).

 23) Both Linux and Windows has shell environment Windows (know as command prompt).
 The shell environments in Linux (such as bash) are more powerful and you can write entire programs using the scripting language.
 This is extremely useful to automate repetitive tasks such as backup.